TwinProtocolUS/Twin-SDK-Documentation/Backend/Video Generation Operations/With LLM/README.md

 ## Chatting With Persona LLM:
 In order to make use of our in-house Persona LLM, its necessary to create a chat(Q and A) in our backend.
 For such a session to be made, 3 parameters are necessary :

 A. userId: This is the unique id assigned to each user by Persona.
-To create your own, refer to Personality Operations/User Operations/Create New User
+To create your own, refer to Personality Operations/User Operations/Create New User.
+To use an existing userId, refer to Personality Operations/Personality Manipulation Functions/Get Persona User Id By Email.

 B. personalityId: This is the unique id assigned to each personality(the digital twin in question).
 To create and train your own, refer to Personality Operations/Personality Manipulation Functions/Create Personality.
 To use an existing personality, refer to Personality Operations/Personality Manipulation Functions/Get Personality Id By Twin Id.